Board of Equalization

 Yes, you are encouraged to contact the County Assessor’s Office to review your revaluation any time you have a question regarding your property value.
 Property owners can often settle disagreements at this level without continuing the appeal process.
 If, after talking with the Assessor’s Office staff, you feel that you need to continue the process, you need to timely file a petition with the Ferry County Board of Equalization.

 Where can I get an appeal form?

-An appeal form can be obtained by clicking the link below or contacting the Clerk of the Board of Equalization.
+An appeal form can be obtained by clicking on this link to the Dept. of Revenue or by contacting the Clerk of the Board of Equalization, Amanda Rowton.
 You can call her at (509) 775-5225 ext.
-2508 or email her at: click here to email, or you can write to her at:
+2508, email her, or you can write to her at: